THE WHITE SHADOW FOUNDATION STORY

 CONVERSATIONS WITH WAR VETERANS

 Back in Los Angeles, more specifically Hollywood, with its sprawling million-dollar mansions, he was exposed to extreme wealth and prosperity through his associates in the film industry.
 However, just a few miles from Beverly Hills, again he encountered ‘tent cities’, where people had no access to clean running water, electricity, health care, clean clothes, and a roof over their head.
 Since 2001 Andrew has travelled back and forth to America, working on various film projects -- writing, directing and producing -- and in 2012, he founded his own production company.
 Collectively, he wants his films to tell purposeful stories and to showcase what he has witnessed on a near-daily basis.
-Fast forward several years, and the not-for-profit organisation was born.
+Fast forward several years, and the WHITE SHADOW FOUNDATION was born.
 As the world seemingly gets smaller and more connected at the same time, Andrew's vast experiences spending pro-longed time with people who are less fortunate, has become more and more crucial.
-This simple act, with all its unseen complexities, has helped the WHITE SHADOW FOUNDATION define its goals and philanthropy endeavours moving forward, providing benevolent relief to individuals in need, and raising much needed funds for frontline charities serving in some of the most crucial areas throughout the country.
+This simple act, with all its unseen complexities, has helped the philanthropic foundation define its yearly goals and endeavours moving forward, providing benevolent relief to individuals in need.

 CHAMPIONING DIGNITY AND THE VALUE OF HUMAN LIFE